The definite article in Romanian is

 The indefinite article is attached in

-front of the word.
+front of the noun.
 For a masculine and a neuter noun the article is

 "un"